hs950559/coryrylan.com/_posts/2016-10-20-angular-http-multiple-requests-with-rxjs-and-merge-map.md

 Now that we have the service we call the service to fetch some data from our test api.
 We do this in the `ngOnInit`.
 This is a life cycle hook where its ideal to fetch data.
 You can read more about `ngOnInit` in the <a href="#">docs</a>.
 For now lets focus on the http call.
-We can see we have `http.get()` that makes a GET request to `/api/pokemon/1`.
+We can see we have `http.get()` that makes a GET request to `/api/people/1`.
 We then call `subscribe` to subscribe to the data when it comes back.
 When the data comes back we just log the response to the console.
 So this is the simplest snippet of code to make a single request.
 Let's next look at making two requests.

 ## MergeMap Operator

-** Use the POKEMON API for example **
-In our next example we will have the following use case: We need to retreive a pokemon from the <a href="https://pokeapi.co/">PokeAPI</a>.
-To start we have the id of the desired pokemon we want to request.
+In our next example we will have the following use case: We need to retreive a character from the <a href="https://swapi.co/">Star Wars API</a>.
+To start we have the id of the desired character we want to request.

-When we get the pokemon back we then need to fetch that pokemons anilities from the same API but a different REST endpoint.
+When we get the character back we then need to fetch that character's homeworld from the same API but a different REST endpoint.
 This example is sequntial.
 Make one request then the next.

 <pre class="language-javascript">